 Fitbit Charge 5 vs. Fitbit Charge 4: Which should you buy?

 Now that you know the key differences between the Fitbit Charge 5 vs. Fitbit Charge 4, the model you decide to buy depends on what you’re looking for out of a fitness tracker.
-If you’re new to fitness tracking, and don’t need ECG or a color display, the Fitbit Charge 4 is a steal for the price.
-Plus it’s evenly matched with the Charge 5.
+If you’re new to fitness tracking, and don’t need ECG or a color display, the Fitbit Charge 4 is a steal for the price, as long as it's under $100 and less than the Charge 5.
 But keep in mind that deals we're seeing make the Charge 5 more affordable.

 When the Fitbit Charge 5 gets all its features, it might be more worthwhile than the Charge 4.
 Not to mention, once a Fitbit model starts going on sale, you will typically find it for less from then on out.